ADVERTISEMENT

 • Bone density test to check for bone loss.

 • Endoscopy is done if the blood and other tests do not rule out celiac disease.
-Endoscopy is done by inserting a small flexible tube containing a tiny camera into the mouth to view the small intestine and a small piece of tissue (biopsy) is removed from the small intestine wall.
+Endoscopy is done by inserting a small flexible tube containing a tiny camera into the mouth to view the small intestine.
+A small tissue (biopsy) is removed from the small intestine wall.
 This biopsy tissue is examined under a microscope to see whether the villi are damaged.

 How Is Celiac Disease Treated?